lumen-org/modelbase/README.md

 Requirements:

- * `modelbase` requires python3
- * `modelbase` requires R
+ * `modelbase` requires python3.

-For normal (non-development) usage:
+ * jupyterlab or jupyternotebook is required to run the intro examples and many other tutorials.
+See [here](https://jupyter.org/install) for instructions.

+Optional requirements:
+ * If you want to work with mspn (mixed sum-product networks) then R is required.
+See [here](https://www.r-project.org/) for instructions.

+Setup:

+*Note: It is strongly recommended to use some virtual environment of python to install this software.*

 1. Clone this repository into a folder of your choice.
 Let's call it `<root>`.
 2. Install the `mb_modelbase` package locally, i.e, do `cd <root> && pip3 install .`
-3. Install the `CGModelSelection` package.
-This provides a model selection capabilities for various types of multivariate Gaussian and Conditional Gaussian (CG) models. **currently this package is not publicly available and unfortunately lumen will not fully work without it**.
-Get in touch with me or Frank Nussbaum for access.
-The repository is hosted [here](https://ci.inf-i2.uni-jena.de/ra86ted/CGmodelselection).
-4. Set your R_HOME path variable containing your R install directory (for example in `home/.profile`)
+3. Install other dependencies that are only available as git repositories (so called submodules):
-3. Install the `cgmodsel` package with `git submodule init && git submodule update`
+    * Install the `cgmodsel` package with `git submodule init && git submodule update`
-4. Install submodule `pip3 install cgmodsel`
+    * Install submodule `pip3 install cgmodsel` from `<root>`.

+Setup of optional components:
+ * If you want to work with mspn (mixed sum-product networks), then you need to configure R correctly.
+ That is, set your `R_HOME` path variable such that it contains your R install directory (for example in `home/.profile`).

 For a development setup, see further below.